"Alzheimers can be reversed." - Sally Weinrich

 Disclaimer:

 Like most concerns in life, people tend to gravitate toward simple solutions to complex problems.
 Financial opportunists often seize upon both simplistic solutions and commonsense approaches as if they were wonderful new breakthrough products or miracle cures.
 The heartbreak of watching a loved one suffer through the cognitive decline of Alzheimer's disease and dementia is a case in point.
-The disease often motivates families to grasp at whatever straws seem hopeful and spend inordinate time and resources in vain, especially in our age of misinformation, fake news and Godless ethical anarchy.
-Navigating the information mine field related to cognitive decline presents a daunting task.
-That said, many have found the research and insights of the doctors we cite below to be helpful and hopeful for mitigating the effects of cognitive decline, from several causes.
-I’m not an expert or a doctor but I have some experience working with clients in mental health settings and writing on mental health topics.
+The disease often motivates families to grasp at whatever straws seem hopeful and spend inordinate time and resources in vain.
+Especially in our age of misinformation, fake news and Godless ethical anarchy,navigating the information mine field related to cognitive decline presents a daunting task.
+That said, many have found the research and insights of the doctor/ researchers we cite below to be helpful and hopeful for mitigating the effects of cognitive decline.
+Personally speaking, I am not an expert or a doctor but I have some experience working with clients in mental health settings and writing on mental health topics.
 I have also used most of the supplements and ideas presented here for myself and my family with some success.
 I pray that God will guide you in navigating your approach to these potentially life changing possibilities.

 Discussion